ernestguevarra/comorosNotes/README.md

 * Dietary diversity scores for mothers (minimum dietary diversity for women or MDD-W) and children.

-* Micronutrient consumption in mothers and children (form dietary diversity data)
+* Micronutrient consumption in mothers and children (from dietary diversity data)

 * Period prevalence of diarrhoea, acute respiratory infection (ARI), and fever of unknown origin (FUO) in children.